McMeeking House, 1994. Neil Simmons Architects (role = Architect) / Split Building, 1986 (Pastel and Graphite).

 As an educator, Lynda has worked since 1994 at The University of Auckland, AUT, and Unitec in a part-time capacity, teaching across many disciplines - history, professional practice, drawing papers, tutoring in studio, and as supervisor to March (Prof) thesis candidates.
 She has been an external monitor for degree courses at Victoria University of Wellington, Unitec, The University of Auckland, and the establishment of AUT’s Bachelor of Spatial Design course (then AIT).
 Academic areas of interest include drawing-based design processes, history and socio-political effects in architectural design, and Lynda continues to publish articles in these fields.

-As an architect, Lynda has been the recipient of several awards as well as being covenor and jury member on NZIA and AAA Awards programmes.
-Lynda Simmons • Architect was established in 1997, after Lynda had gained 10 years experience in NZ and overseas – in London (1991), Vancouver (1992), New York (1993 & 1996) and for Neil Simmons Architects in Auckland, NZ.
+As an architect, Lynda has been the recipient of several awards as well as being convenor and jury member on NZIA and AAA Awards programmes.
+Lynda Simmons • Architect was established in 1997, after Lynda had gained 10 years experience in NZ and overseas and for Neil Simmons Architects in Auckland, NZ.
 The practice LSA Ltd handles mainly residential and small community education work.

 Lynda is an advocate for part-time workers in the Architectural field, and is proud to have continuously combined ‘Care’ work alongside her paid architectural and teaching work in the raising of her children.